salacika/DE1SQL/SQL3/README.md

 #### GROUP BY

-What is the lowest speed by aircraft type?
+What is the highest speed by aircraft type?

 `SELECT MIN(speed), aircraft FROM birdstrikes GROUP BY aircraft;`